Fast Facts / Hurricane Costs

 Tropical Cyclones: The Highest Costs

-Of the 310 billion-dollar weather disasters between 1980 and 2021, tropical cyclones (or hurricanes) have caused the most damage: over $1.1 trillion total, with an average cost of $20.5 billion per event.
-They are also responsible for the highest number of deaths: 6,697 between 1980 and 2021.
+Of the 403 billion-dollar weather disasters since 1980 (as of December 31, 2024), tropical cyclones (or hurricanes) have caused the most damage: over $1.5 trillion total, with an average cost of $23 billion per event.
+They are also responsible for the highest number of deaths: 7,211 since 1980.

 Harvey, Irma, and Maria: Making History

-The 2017 Atlantic hurricane season was among the top seven most intense ever recorded.
-Record-breaking statistics, in addition to costs, include the following:
+The 2017 Atlantic hurricane season was among the most intense ever recorded.
+The combined costs for Harvey, Irma, and Maria totaled $339.2 billion.

 Hurricane Harvey: Harvey was the most significant tropical cyclone rainfall event ever recorded in U.S. history, both in scope and peak rainfall amounts.
 The highest storm total rainfall report from Harvey was 60.58 inches.
 Prior to Hurricanes Irma and Maria, Harvey became the deadliest U.S. hurricane in terms of direct deaths since Sandy (2012) and the deadliest hurricane to hit Texas since 1919.
 It was the first category 4 hurricane to make landfall in Texas since 1961, and the first category 4 to make landfall in the U.S. since 2004.
 Harvey lasted 117 hours, beating the previous record for duration of Hurricane Fern in 1971.